-- The paper will be written in the style and format of a leading journal in the student's approach. - The paper must receive comments from the supervisor and be revised at least once based on those comments. - The revised paper will be evaluated by the faculty members of the student's approach.
-The revised paper is due on November 1 of each year and coincides with the student's third semester.
-In a case where a student does not meet this deadline, they will have one additional semester in which to complete the paper.
-This will likely be applicable to students who have field training in one of the first three semesters; students will not be penalized for becoming involved in these research opportunities.
-In this case, the revised paper will be due for evaluation to the faculty members of the student's approach on April 1 of the year that coincides with the student's fourth semester.
-After the fourth semester, if the student has not produced a suitable research paper, they will be dismissed from the program.
-However, circumstances beyond control of the student will be taken into consideration by the Graduate Committee. - The paper will be presented in a School-wide research symposium (see below) in the Spring semester following the successful evaluation of the paper by the approach faculty.
+- The paper will be written in the style and format of a leading journal in the student's approach. - The paper must receive comments from the supervisor (and, ideally, from other committee members also) and be revised at least once based on those comments. - The revised paper is due on April 1, which will typically coincide with the student's fourth semester.
+It will be evaluated by the student's supervisor and by the committee.
+The committee's approval of the paper must be ratified by the faculty of the relevant approach.
+If the student has not produced a suitable research paper by this deadline, they will received an evaluation of "unsatisfactory," subject to the stipulations associated with that evaluation (section IIIA above).
+If they then fail to have their MA paper approved by the end of their 5th semester, they will be dismissed from the program.
+However, this deadline may be extended by the

+Graduate Committee if they decide that circumstances beyond control of the student warrant such an action.

-- Students are, of course, encouraged to develop additional research projects and write papers based on those projects during their graduate career, but they should focus on one paper for the completion of the MA. - F. Presentation of Research: Students present the research paper in a Schoolwide research symposium, held in the latter part of each Spring semester.
-This symposium will consist of presentations by graduate students at all levels, and is designed to be interdisciplinary and focus on the diversity of student research. - G. Timeline: The MA should be completed within three semesters, unless students have a semester of fieldwork.
+- The paper will be presented in a School-wide research symposium (see below) in the Spring semester following the successful evaluation of the paper by the supervisor and committee. - Students are, of course, encouraged to develop additional research projects and write papers based on those projects during their graduate career, but they should focus on one paper for the completion of the MA.

+F. Presentation of Research: Students present the research paper as an oral presentation in a School-wide research symposium, held in the latter part of each Spring semester.

+G. Timeline: The MA should be completed within four semesters, although students are encouraged to finish more quickly if they can.
 If not completed in four semesters, students will be dismissed from the program.

-Detailed deadlines regarding the research paper are outlined above.
-Students finishing by the due date may receive a modest research funding for the pilot PhD research for use in the following semester or summer; due date is based on whether or not the student has participated in field research during the course of an academic semester. - H. Award of MA: Upon completion of the Phase I Program of Study with a grade point average of at least 3.2 and a research paper passed by the approach faculty, the student is granted the degree of Masters in Passing (MIP). - I. Evaluation of passing from Phase I to Phase II.
-Continuation into Phase II of the PhD program is conditioned on a formal, written evaluation of the extent to which the student's performance demonstrates the intellectual ability and research skills necessary to continue toward a PhD.
-The faculty of the student's approach completes this evaluation by December 1 after the student's deadline of November 1, or by May 1 after the student's deadline of April 1 for the research paper.
-The evaluation is based on the following: - The student's grades. - The research paper.
+H. Award of MA: Upon completion of the Phase I Program of Study with a grade point average of at least 3.2 and a research paper approved by the committee and the approach faculty, the student is approved for the degree of Masters in Passing (MIP).
+The student completes the MA Culminating Experience form\\\, which requires signatures from each committee member and the approach head.

-The written evaluation is prepared by the approach convener or his/her designated faculty member.
-The Graduate Committee at either the fall or spring evaluation meetings formally approves the student for Phase II.
-The committee will consider the approach evaluation and a memo from the student and her/his selected Phase II supervisor addressing the research direction the student intends to pursue toward the PhD research in Phase II.
+I. Evaluation of passing from Phase I to Phase II.
+Continuation into Phase II of the PhD program is based on these criteria:

+- Completion of all requirements isted above - The MA paper - The student's grades and professional development - The approval of the student's approach to advance to Phase II.

+The student's advisor prepares a written evaluation\\\ of the extent to which the student's performance demonstrates the intellectual ability and research skills necessary to continue toward a PhD.
+This evaluation is then approved by the approach faculty by May 1.
+When approved, the approach convener submits a memo to the Graduate Student Success Specialist\\\, with a copy to the Graduate Director, certifying the student's passage into Phase II.
+If the approach faculty decide that the student will not continue into Phase II, the advisor will submit a memo explaining the decision and its rationale to the Graduate Student Success Specialist.